-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 "The Company's historical growth has depended, and its future growth is likely to continue to depend, in part on its acquisition strategy and the successful integration of acquired businesses into existing operations." - 10-K

-Like most industrials, GRC has grown both organically but through smart tuck-in acquisitions, consolidation a highly fragmented global market.
+Like most industrials, GRC has grown both organically and through smart tuck-in acquisitions, consolidating a highly fragmented global market.

-In the US industrial pumps are a $7 billion market that's growing about 5% annually.
+In the US, industrial pumps are a $7 billion market that's growing about 5% annually.

-According to Grandview Research by 2027 the global pump market (growing 6% CAGR) is expected to reach $99.3 billion in size (currently about $66 billion).
+According to GrandView Research by 2027, the global pump market (growing 6% CAGR) is expected to reach $99.3 billion in size (currently about $66 billion).

 For context, GRC had $393 million in sales last year, meaning it has about 0.6% global market share in an industry that's growing about twice as fast as the overall economy.

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.